christopherwilches/Autonomous-Trading-System/docs/03_variation_testing_mp1_p1.md

 - Days 2–5 update the same anchored rows (same `run_id`, same variation_number, same params).

 This guarantees that “5-day metrics” truly describe the same parameter set across all five day windows, not five unrelated rows.

-What the macro completion mechanism does
-- Python reads `initial_o1 = sheet.range("O1").value`
-- It triggers the macro: `S1 = 100`
-- It waits until `O1 != initial_o1`
-- This is a clean handshake that avoids timing guesses.

 Why batches exist
 - The workbook is designed to process a manageable number of stocks at a time.